 In North American, pumpkin seem to be most popular at Halloween, and are usually eaten sweet.
 Here in Australia, we don’t really celebrate Halloween, and most pumpkin recipes aren’t sweet, but savory.
 There isn’t a pumpkin pie in sight!
 I love pumpkin recipes.
 One of my favorites is my wife’s Leek and Pumpkin Soup, and for dessert a Pumpkin Roll with Cream Cheese.

-Butternut Squash is popular when making Pumpkin Mac and Cheese, however wouldn’t work well for this recipe, as you couldn’t stuff the macaroni inside to be baked!
-I used a local Australian pumpkin that someone brought to church from their farm, so any pumpkin with a large enough cavity to hold 4 cups of cooked macaroni is the right pumpkin to use!
+Butternut Squash is popular when making stovetop Pumpkin Mac and Cheese, however wouldn’t work well for this recipe.
+You couldn’t stuff the macaroni inside to be baked, due to the shape.
+I used a local Australian pumpkin that someone brought to church from their farm, so any round pumpkin with a large enough cavity to hold 4 cups of cooked macaroni is the right pumpkin to use!

 Baked Pumpkin Macaroni and Cheese with Bacon is easy to make, super cheesy and a healthier way to enjoy this American Dinner favorite.
 A perfect fall comfort food, especially around Halloween.
 Bon Appetit! Приятного аппетита!